olioskar/pico8-dev-env/README.md

 ### **Managing Downloads**

 Downloaded carts from the community?
-Put them here:
+Store them in workspace/carts/other:
 ```bash
 cp ~/Downloads/cool-community-game.p8 workspace/carts/other/
 ```